 Western Art, Western Decor

 Sale prices apply ONLY to Sale category.
 No discount code needed.
 Discount is immediate and shows discount when added to the shopping cart.
 Current sale ends 12/31/24 at Midnight.
-Guaranteed delivery by Christmas if order is received before 12/4/24.
-Check ot our weekly unadvertised deals throughout the store and don't forget our clearance items available for a limited time only.
+Our guaranteed delivery by Christmas ended 12/3/24.
+Some orders received after 12/12/24 may not arrive before Christmas or New Years.
+Check out our weekly unadvertised deals throughout the store and don't forget our clearance items available for a limited time only.

 ADD TO SHOPPING CART TO REVEAL YOUR ADDITIONAL DISCOUNT!